Is Tap Water Safe? (aka Is There Prozac In Your Drinking Water?)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-There’s so much to think about regarding toxins we put in our bodies – from pesticides on food, to chemicals on our lawns, to chemicals in our personal care products, chemical “nasties” are everywhere.
-All of those are important, but since we drink so much water and our bodies are made up of so much water, what we really should be asking is, “Is tap water safe to drink?”
+There's so much to think about regarding toxins we put in our bodies – from pesticides on food, to chemicals on our lawns, to chemicals in our personal care products, chemical “nasties” are everywhere.
+All of those are important, but since we drink so much water and our bodies are made up of so much water, it's something to really look into.

 Have you been: